telefonicaid/iotagent-json/docs/usermanual.md

 }
 ```

-Additionally a command could define a `payloadType` in their definnition with the aim to transform payload command with
+Additionally a command could define a `payloadType` in their definition with the aim to transform payload command with
 the following meanings:

 -   **binaryfromstring**: Payload will transformed into a be Buffer after read it from a string.